 Montessori for 0 to 3 year olds

 The first three years of life are the most fundamental in the development of human beings and their potential.
-The infant’s physical development is phenomenal and apparent and inspires our care and attention.
+The infant’s physical development is phenomenal and apparent, inspiring our care and attention.
 Yet a profound and less obvious development is taking place within the child.

-During the first three years of life the child’s intelligence is formed.
+The child’s intelligence is formed during the first three years of life.
 They acquire the culture and language into which they have been born.
-It is a period when the core of personality and the social being are developed.
+It is a period when the core of personality and social being are developed.
 An understanding of the child’s development and the development of the human mind allows environments to be prepared to meet the needs of the infant and foster independence, motor development and language acquisition.